 Surgical removal often needs to be combined with other forms of treatment that will reduce the risk of future recurrence.

 Sometimes cryosurgery is combined with traditional surgery to remove the bulk of the lesion.
-This seems to have result in a minor improvment in prognosis.
+This seems to result in a minor improvement in prognosis.

 Heat cautery can also be used in combination with traditional surgery.
 It is thought to kill off seeding cells that end up back in the wound site during surgery and may improve prognosis slightly.